MLOps-OpenAPI/arch-diagrams/use-cases/12-model-containerized.md

 ## Description

-As a DevOps engineer, I want models packaged in a container so that I can ensure consistent and isolated execution across different computing environments.
+As a Data Scientist or ML Engineer, I want models packaged in a container so that I can ensure consistent and isolated execution across different computing environments.

 ## Inputs

-Containerization standard;
+OCI containerization standard;
 Trained model

 ## Output